DarkishLocket10/2026site/src/pages/posts/post-6.md

 <figure>
     <img src="/postphotos/post 6 - spotify/gambino3.jpg" alt="Another Childish Gambino at Scotiabank Arena, shot by me" />
-  <figcaption>You made it to the end!
+  <figcaption>Hey, you made it to the end!
 Here's another picture I took of Childish Gambino @ Scotiabank Arena.
 I swear I've been to more concerts- I am just very proud of the photos I took here.
 Also, I need to upload those other photos so I can use them here.</figcaption>
 </figure>